Marcos Baghdatis: 2015: Resurgence on ATP World Tour; back into top 50

 Sitting at No. 85 in the rankings, Baghdatis decided to begin his 2015 season on the ATP Challenger Tour, at the city of Onkaparinga.
 He made the final, before bowing out to American Ryan Harrison in straight sets.
-Baghdatis returned to the Australian Open, hoping to re-discover his best form.
-In the opening round, Baghdatis fought off Teymuraz Gabashvili 6–2, 6–7, 3–6, 6–4, 6–4.
-In round two, he upset 22nd-ranked David Goffin 6–1, 6–4, 4–6, 6–0 with an impressive display of attacking tennis.
+Baghdatis returned to the Australian Open, where he beat Teymuraz Gabashvili in five sets and 22nd-ranked David Goffin in four sets with an impressive display of attacking tennis.
 Baghdatis's campaign ended in dramatic fashion in round 3 against Grigor Dimitrov.
-The Cypriot rode the abundant emotion and Greek chanting on showcourt 3 to twice lead by a set before Dimitrov found another gear to win 4–6, 6–3, 3–6, 6–3, 6–3.
+The Cypriot rode the abundant emotion and Greek chanting on showcourt 3 to twice lead by a set before Dimitrov found another gear to win in five sets.

 After the match, Baghdatis stated his goal was to finish 2015 in the world's top 50, believing in 4–5 years he can reach the world's top 10 again.

 After a promising Australian summer, Baghdatis returned to Europe.
-He defeated Ivo Karlovic and Mikhail Youznhey on his way to the Zagreb semifinals (l. to Garcia-Lopez).
-At the Dubai Tennis Championships, Baghdatis defeated for the second time this season David Goffin 6–2, 7–5, before being forced to retire hurt in a final set tie-breaker against Borna Coric in the second round.
+He defeated Ivo Karlović and Mikhail Youznhey on his way to the Zagreb semifinals (l. to Garcia-Lopez).
+At the Dubai Tennis Championships, Baghdatis defeated for the second time this season David Goffin, before being forced to retire hurt in a final set tie-breaker against Borna Ćorić in the second round.

-At Roland Garros, Baghdatis stunned 25th ranked Ivo Karlovic for the second time this season, winning in three sets.
-However, he was defeated in the second round by Damir Dzumhur 4–6, 3–6, 6–4, 2–6.
-Baghdatis's grass-court campaign began in Stuttgart, where despite losing, he showed encouraging signs in his loss to superstar Rafael Nadal, by 6–7, 7–6, 2–6.
+At Roland Garros, Baghdatis stunned 25th ranked Ivo Karlović for the second time this season, winning in three sets.
+However, he was defeated in the second round by Damir Džumhur in four sets.
+Baghdatis's grass-court campaign began in Stuttgart, where despite losing, he showed encouraging signs in his three set loss to superstar Rafael Nadal.
 This promise was fulfilled in an incredible week of ball striking at Nottingham.
-Baghdatis stunned world No. 7 David Ferrer 6–2, 7–6, young gun Alexander Zverev and Simone Bolleli to his way to the semifinals.
+Baghdatis stunned world No. 7 David Ferrer, young gun Alexander Zverev and Simone Bolleli to his way to the semifinals.
 However, Baghdatis, with an early break ahead against Denis Istomin, was forced to retire hurt after feeling a 'pop' in his calf muscle.
 It ended a great week for the Cypriot, who obtained his first top-ten win in more than two years.